Progressive • Activist • Mom

 I’m running for State Rep because our neighbors ask me to.
 It’s time for meaningful leadership for our District.
 I will stand up for the things we need in Olympia.

 The 37th Legislative District stretches from the Central District, Chinatown/International District, into the Rainier Valley, Beacon Hill, Skyway, and into Renton.
 I know that serving in public office is at its core people-service work, and there are a lot of folks in our communities who are not currently being serviced.
 You cannot be in a position where you’re representing the people and not actually be with the people.
+That's why I'm the only candidate running for State Representative not taking corporate money.

 Every resident of the 37th Legislative District deserves to have access to the things they need.
 This means meaningful representation on the state level to ensure: